grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 JSON.md

 ### Point

-This line contains actual data samples.
-Here, `"data"` will contain these fields:
+This line has actual data samples.
+Here, `"data"` contains these fields:

 - `"time"` - timestamp when the sample was collected
 - `"value"` - the actual data sample; time values are in milliseconds